Jeroen74/coq-list-solver/solver/README.md

 ## Software requirements

-This project was built and tested with Coq version 8.16.1, OCaml version 4.09.0 and Merlin.
+This project was built and tested with OCaml version 4.09.0, Coq version 8.16.1, Iris version dev.2023-04-12.0.958aad09 and Merlin.
 The software is installed with the `opam` package manager.

 ## How to build

-Download the files and navigate to the `coq-list-solver/solver` directory.
+Make sure you have installed opam.

 First create a new `opam switch` by executing